Burying the hatchet: Montana

 Exactly 50 years after the Battle of Little Bighorn, in 1926, Sioux Indian Chief White Bull and General Edward Settle Godfrey buried the hatchet at the Tomb of the Unknown Soldier in Garryowen, Montana.
 It was near this site that Custer divided his forces and began his attack against the Sioux, Arapahoe and Cheyenne that were camped within the Valley of the Little Bighorn.

 Quebec

 The phrase was used in 1759 by the Shawnee orator Missiweakiwa when it became obvious that the French war effort during the Seven Years' War (French and Indian War) was collapsing.
 The Shawnees had sided with the French against the English, but now the Shawnee would "bury the bloody Hatchet" with the English.

 Delaware

 At the Return Day festival in Georgetown, Delaware, which occurs after each Election Day, a "burying of the hatchet" ceremony is performed by the Sussex County chairs of the Democratic and Republican parties.
 The ceremony symbolizes the two parties making peace after the election and moving on.

 Texas

 The first record of a peace ceremony in San Antonio, Texas was in 1749 between the Spanish commander of the presidio Captain Toribio de Urrutia, Fray Santa Ana and the Lipan Apache people.

-Some members of the Church of Jesus Christ of Latter-day saints (aka: LDS or Mormons) believe it is a reference to Alma 24:19 "...and thus we see that they buried their weapons of peace, or they buried the weapons of war, for peace".
-About 90-77BC the Lamanites were converted to the Gospel of Jesus Christ when they saw the Anti-Nephi-Lehies were not fighting back and they laid down their weapons of war and buried them.